skrysmanski/devlog/content/articles/vagrant/vagrant-tutorial.md

 As **hyper-visor**, you can choose between VirtualBox, VMWare (Fusion), and Hyper-V.

-The easiest option is **[[https://www.virtualbox.org/|VirtualBox]]**.
+The easiest option is **[VirtualBox](https://www.virtualbox.org/)**.
 It's free and available on every platform.

 If you have **Hyper-V** installed, don't install VirtualBox.
 Hyper-V is incompatible with other hyper-visors.
-(See [[https://www.vagrantup.com/docs/hyperv/|here]] for more information.)
+(See [here](https://www.vagrantup.com/docs/hyperv/) for more information.)

-If you have **VMWare Fusion** installed on your Mac, please note that the VMWare provider for Vagrant [[https://www.vagrantup.com/vmware/#buy-now|costs money]] - even if you already have a VMWare Fusion license.
+If you have **VMWare Fusion** installed on your Mac, please note that the VMWare provider for Vagrant [costs money](https://www.vagrantup.com/vmware/#buy-now) - even if you already have a VMWare Fusion license.
 If you don't want to spend money, just use VirtualBox.
 It can be installed alongside VMWare Fusion.

 To verify that Vagrant is installed, type on the command line: